 How to deep fry without a deep fryer:

 - Add oil.
 For deep frying, you’ll need enough oil so the food item can float.
 Generally, that’s anywhere between 1-2 inches of oil and even up to 4 inches for larger items like bone-in chicken breast.
 Choose an oil with a high smoke point that’s neutral-tasting and not too expensive.
-Some good recommendations: safflower oil, soybean oil, peanut oil, sunflower oil, grapeseed oil, canola oil, corn oil, and vegetable oil.
+Some good recommendations: avocado oil, grapeseed oil, canola oil, safflower oil, soybean oil, peanut oil, sunflower oil, corn oil, or vegetable oil.

 - Batter the food items.
 Dredge food items in batter.
 Depending on the recipe, the batter will be wet or dry or a combination of both.

 - Deep fry.
 Generally, deep frying requires a temperature between 350F-370F.
 Once the thermometer shows the desired temperature, add food.
-Gently lower in food, making sure not to crowd the pan.
+Gently lower in items, making sure not to crowd the pan.

 - Drain.
-Transfer fried food to a cooling rack over a sheet pan.
+Transfer fried food to a wire rack fited over a sheet pan.
 Enjoy!

 Equipment:

 - Dutch Oven.
-A cast iron dutch oven is the best deep frying container.
+A cast iron Dutch Oven is the best deep frying container.
 Cast iron retains heat well and regulates the heat in a stable manner.
 The high walls prevent splashing and splatter.
+It has a deep cavity and makes it easier for food to “swim” in the hot oil.
 Also, there’s no long handle that can be knocked over (like a wok).
-Similar to a deep fryer, the deep cavity makes it easier for food items to “swim” in the hot oil.
-Better than a wok, stainless steel pot, or cast iron skillet — a Dutch Oven makes deep frying at home easy, safe, and delicious.
+In my humble opinion, a Dutch Oven is better than a wok, stainless steel pot, or cast iron skillet.
+It makes deep frying at home easy, safe, and delicious.

 - Thermometer.
 The key to crispy, deep-fried food that’s not greasy is frying at the right temperature.
-To better gauge the oil temperature, I recommend a stainless steel candy thermometer (affiliate) or digital candy thermometer (affiliate) that can be clipped to the side of the dutch oven.
-A candy thermometer is easy to read, gives constant temperature updates, and fits unobtrusively to the side of the cooking vessel.
+To keep track of the oil temperature, I recommend a stainless steel candy thermometer (affiliate) or digital candy thermometer (affiliate) that can be clipped to the side of the dutch oven.
+A candy thermometer is easy to read, gives constant temperature updates, and fits easily on the side of the cooking vessel.

 - Stainless Steel Spider Strainer.
 To safely scoop up hot food items, use a stainless steel Spider Strainer (affiliate).
 As you scoop, the excess oil will drain back into the pot.
 A slotted spoon or any fine mesh strainer can also work — but make sure it’s made out of stainless steel as plastic can warp and/or melt in the hot oil.